tedle/CustomTrainingUnlimitedTimePlugin/README.md

 ## Installation

 - Download the [latest release](https://github.com/tedle/CustomTrainingUnlimitedTimePlugin/releases)
-- Unzip to the BakkesMod plugins folder, which can be found by opening BakkesMod and going to ```File->Open BakkesMod Folder```
+- Unzip to the BakkesMod folder, which can be found by opening BakkesMod and going to ```File->Open BakkesMod Folder```
 - Enable the plugin either using the in game plugin manager or by editing the ```cfg/plugins.cfg``` file and adding a line with ```plugin load customtrainingunlimitedtimeplugin```

 ## Building